olin-ars/autonomous-research-sailboat/README.md

 If this is your first time here, here are the main attractions in our repo.
 This is all very new and very much a work in progress, so there might not be much to see in some folders.
  - `oars_ws`  ROS workspace solely for OARS.
 You can `cd` inside this and immediately run `catkin_make`.
    - `build`  This is where all the compiled ROS node executables will be stored by default.
 Don't do work here.
+This folder will only appear after running `catkin_make`.
    - `devel`  This is the source code for the ROS building stuff.
 Don't do work here.
+This folder will only appear after running `catkin_make`.
    - `src`  The source code folder of the workspace.
 Do your ROS projects in here.
      - `oars_pkg/`  ROS nodes and code to run the boat.
 Your work probably goes here. *
        - `ROSdemo/`  information and code for playing with and learning about ROS